 Learning literacy: How to be informed in the age of fake news

-April 18: In Ukraine, we have been working on media literacy for years, and we offer to read this story focused on the teachers and high school students learning to decipher bias and misinformation.
+April 18: In Ukraine, we have been working on media literacy for years, and we offer to read this success story focused on the teachers and high school students learning to decipher bias and misinformation.

 When Oleksandra Rozumiyenko, a teacher at Chernihiv’s School #30, in northeast Ukraine, teaches history to her students, she thinks of the ways to bring media literacy components in her classroom.
 She tells her students to identify whether there is an agenda behind a story and to think about the goals of the media outlet that produced the story.